 Yet still, in the field of customization, Plex is no match for Kodi.
 And if you are a seasoned user and care about a personalized style, Kodi is your better option.
 But if you are a non-tech-savvy person, Plex may be the right one for you.

 The way how Plex and Kodi store the media database is very different though they both scan and organize your local media collections.
-And that matters greatly as it explains how Plex and Kodi work and also helps you to decide which software you like better.
+And that matters greatly as it explains how Plex and Kodi work and also helps you decide which software is the one for you.

 Plex, on the contrary, has only one central media database stored on the Plex server device.
 And you can access the same database on any of your client platforms.
 Try to think of it as Netflix, only that the media database is from the local collections on your server device.
 And this also allows for some streaming services features such as multi-device watching, viewing progress tracking, and media downloading.
 Compared with Kodi’s independent database, Plex’s central database attests to its client-server model.